PragmaticFlow/NBomber.Docs/docs/nbomber/load-simulation.md

 | [Pause](load-simulation#pause) |  | Introduces Scenario pause for a given duration.
 It's useful for cases when some Scenario start should be delayed or paused in the middle of execution. |

 :::info
-Load Simulations can be configured via JSON configuration file.
+Load Simulations can be configured via [JSON Config](json-config) file.
 :::

 ## Ramping Constant